prologin/concours-site/README.md

         make celeryworker

-## Deploying the semifinal environment
+## Deploying the regional event environment

 ### Exporting user data from production website

-You need a root or site manager for this.
-The file name is arbitrary but you should replace `EVENTNAME` with the name of the semifinal event you are exporting, eg. `bordeaux` or `paris-2`.
-You will be interactively asked for the event to export.

-    $ ssh prologin@rosa
-    $ cd site/prologin
-    # activate venv, export DJANGO_SETTINGS_MODULE, etc.
-    $ python manage.py semifinal_export /tmp/semifinal.EVENTNAME.json.gz

-Then copy the resulting file on the machine hosting the semifinal website.
+Go to <https://prologin.org/docs/> and use the “*Data export*” orange button to obtain a JSON file you have to copy to the machine hosting the regional event website.

-### Installing the semifinal website
+### Installing the regional event website

 Follow the generic how-to, with the following differences: